 - Trim any threads if/as needed, and enjoy!

-There were no doggy play pictures in this post when it was first shared on the blog.
+There were no play pictures in this post when it was first shared.
 Humphrey was still counting down the days until his Christmas morning squeaker fest at the time.
 When the post was updated for transfer to the new website, I went back into my family photo files and pulled out some behind the scenes photos of the blog dogs of Dalmatian DIY on Christmas morning.
 Such a happy day, so many happy memories!

 The Christmas Triangle Toy Collection